 We recognize all derivative instruments, including our foreign currency exchange contracts and interest rate swap agreements, on the balance sheet at fair value at the balance sheet date.
-Derivative instruments that do not qualify for hedge accounting must be recorded at fair value through earnings.
+Derivative instruments that do not qualify for hedge accounting treatment must be recorded at fair value through earnings.
 To qualify for hedge accounting treatment, cash flow hedges must be highly effective in offsetting changes to expected future cash flows on hedged transactions.
-If a derivative instrument qualifies for hedge accounting, changes in the fair value of the derivative instrument from the effective portion of the hedge are deferred in other comprehensive income ("OCI"), net of tax, and reclassified into earnings in the same period or periods during which the hedged transaction affects earnings.
+If a derivative instrument qualifies for hedge are deferred in AOCI, net of tax, and reclassified into earnings in the same period or periods during which the hedged transaction affects earnings.
 We immediately record in earnings the extent to which a hedge instrument is not effective in achieving offsetting changes in fair value.
 We de-designate derivative instruments from hedge accounting when the likelihood of the hedged transaction occurring becomes less than probable.
 For de-designated instruments, the gain or loss from the time of de-designation through maturity of the instrument is recognized in earnings.
-Any gain or loss in OCI at the time of de-designation is reclassified into earnings in the same period or periods during which the hedged transaction affects earnings.
+Any gain or loss in AOCI at the time of de-designation is reclassified into earnings in the same period or periods during which the hedged transaction affects earnings.

 We enter into master netting arrangements with the counterparties to our derivative transactions which permit outstanding receivables and payables to be offset in the event of default.
-We present our derivative assets and liabilities in the accompanying consolidated balance sheets on a gross basis.
+Our derivative contracts do not require either party to post cash collateral.
+We elect to present our derivative assets and liabilities in the accompanying consolidated balance sheets on a gross basis.
 All cash flows related to our foreign currency exchange contracts and interest rate swaps are classified as operating cash flows, which is consistent with the cash flow treatment of the underlying items being hedged.
 See Note 17 for additional information regarding our derivative and hedging instruments.